artur-kozub/message-mixer/README.md

 ///////////////////////////////////////////////////////////////////////////////////
 - Example:

-$ node message-mixer.js caesar 7
+$ npm run caesar 7

 Enter the message you would like to encrypt...